When did the club first start.

 Played U.S Portsmouth away and lost 16 ~ 15.
 Both teams were weak because there were Navy trials going on at the time.

-The season 1912 / 1913 saw an improvement in the club's results, this seems to be as a result of allowing "lower deck ratings" in to play as we can see from the Morning news article below.
+The season 1912 / 1913 saw an improvement in the club's results, which seems to be a result of allowing "lower deck ratings" in to play, as we can see from the Morning News article below.

 28th September 1912.